 The benefits of waiting to buy a used car

 Many vehicle sellers offer better deals over the winter for two main reasons.
 Because spring and summer are busier months in terms of overall vehicle sales, private sellers and dealers are well-advised to offer cost-savings in the off-season to help keep their inventory moving.
-Also, getting close to the end of the year means that new models are being released, so if a nearly-new vehicle is what you’re after, you could get a really good deal on the 2017 model if you can wait until the 2018 hits the lots.
+Also, getting close to the end of the year means that new models are being released, so if a nearly-new vehicle is what you’re after, you could get a really good deal on last year's model if you can wait until the newer ones hit the lots.

 Things to consider when buying a used car